instructor-ai/instructor/docs/blog/posts/rag-and-beyond.md

 ### Why is this a problem?

-- **Query-Document Mismatch**: Assumes query and content are similar in embedding space and only retrival is based on embedding similarity.
-Only using queries that are semantically similar to the content is a huge limitation.
+- **Query-Document Mismatch**: This model assumes that query embedding and the content embedding are similar in the embedding space, which is not always true based on the text you're trying to search over.
+Only using queries that are semantically similar to the content is a huge limitation!

 - **Monolithic Search Backend**: Assumes a single search backend, which is not always the case.
 You may have multiple search backends, each with their own API, and you want to route the query to vector stores, search clients, sql databases, and more.

 - **Limitation of text search**: Restricts complex queries to a single string (`{query: str}`), sacrificing expressiveness, in using keywords, filters, and other advanced features.
+For example, `what problems did we fix last week` that cannot be answered by a simple text search, since documents that contain `problem, last week` are going to be present at every week.

 - **Limited ability to plan**: Assumes that the query is the only input to the search backend, but you may want to use other information to improve the search, like the user's location, or the time of day using the context to rewrite the query.
+For example, if you present the language model of more context its able to plan a suite of queries to execute to return the best results.

 Now let's dive into how we can make it smarter with query understanding.
 This is where things get interesting.